Ragazoor/typed-future/README.md

 ## Migration

-The goal is to eventually be able to replace `scala.concurrent`, however we not everything is available yet.
-If you are only using `Future`, `ExecutionContext` and `NonFatal` you can use the following to migrate most of the code:
+The goal is to eventually be able to replace `scala.concurrent`, however not everything is available yet.
+If you are only using `StdFuture`, `ExecutionContext` and `NonFatal` you can use the following to migrate most of the code: